rgd01sh/VisionOfTime/README.md

 - Change background music by replacing `background-music.mp3`.
 - Add more slides by editing `index.html` and `script.js`.

-## Contributing

-Feel free to fork and submit a pull request if you'd like to contribute.

 ## License
 This project is open-source under the MIT License.